mortaca/RGB-Pi/FAQ.md

 16. Why the TV channel is no selected automatically?
 17. Vertical games are seen on the side, how can I change them?
 18. Can I upgrade the system from within Recalbox?
-19. I have problems with the ScreenUtility or the menu of selection of frequencies.
+19. Handheld games look very small, how can I expand them?
 20. I have a question that is not on the list
 ---------------------------------------------------------------------------------------------------
 Answers: